You may have seen them, those pet stores in the mall and strip malls. Pet store puppies are adorable!

-- The dog is returned to the ‘breeder’ and becomes breeder choice; used for breeding, sold at auction, hoarded, given away or euthanized.
+- The dog is returned to the ‘breeder’ and becomes the breeder’s choice; used for breeding, sold at auction, hoarded, given away, or euthanized.

 - The dog is given to an employee or veterinarian.

-- The dog is dumped into rescue; sick puppies cost the rescues money they don’t have.
+- The dog is dumped into rescue; sick puppies cost the rescue money they don’t have.

 - The dog is euthanized (may be common if the dog is especially ill).